csci1710/book/book/src/chapters/sets-and-boolean-logic/sets-beyond-assertions.md

 A state where _no_ process can transition is called a _deadlock state_.
 Verifying that a system is free of deadlocks is a common verification goal.

-Does the system above satify deadlock-freedom?
+Does the system above satisfy deadlock-freedom?
 Can we check it using only the diagram we produced and our eyes?

 <details>
 No. The state $(W, W, 1, 1)$ is reachable, but has no exit transitions: neither thread can make progress.